john-itcsolutions/cheirrs/README.md

 On primary:

-`kubectl apply -f elastos-deployment.yaml`
+`microk8s.kubectl apply -f elastos-deployment.yaml`

 You can watch everything with:

-`watch -c kubectl get deployment,pod,statefulset,svc,configmap,pv,pvc -o wide`
+`watch -c microk8s.kubectl get deployment,pod,statefulset,svc,configmap,pv,pvc -o wide`

 The next step involves configuring the elastos deployment to connect & access the database replicas.
 This will be done from inside each copy of the elastos pods.

-`kubectl exec -it elastos-sample-0 -- /bin/bash`
+`microk8s.kubectl exec -it elastos-sample-0 -- /bin/bash`

 and take a look around ..